Serrowxd/AutoLead_Demo/README.md

   - "What features are you looking for in your next vehicle?"
   - "Do you have a budget or specific make/model in mind?"
   - "What do you love most about your current car?"
-- **Custom GPT Logic**: Powered by ChatGPT, AutoLead is tailored to handle dealership-specific conversations and provide dynamic, helpful responses to customer inquiries.
+- **Custom AI Model Logic**: AutoLead is tailored to handle dealership-specific conversations and provide dynamic, helpful responses to customer inquiries.

 ### **2. Personalized Vehicle Recommendations**